Decentralized finance: History

 Decentralized exchanges (abbreviated DEXs) are alternative payment ecosystems that use new protocols for financial transactions.
 They emerged within decentralized finance (DeFi), a sector of blockchain technology and fintech.

 Centralized exchanges (CEXs), DEXs and DEX aggregators are all built on a multi-layered DeFi architecture, with each layer serving a well-defined purpose.
 (See Figure: Multi-layered Architecture of the DeFi Stack).

 While they share common components of the first four layers, such as the Settlement layer, Asset layer, Protocol layer and Application layer, DEX aggregators have an additional component or Aggregator layer, which allows them to connect and interact with other DEXs via smart contracts.

 The Ethereum blockchain popularized smart contracts, which are the basis of DeFi, in 2017.
 Other blockchains have since implemented smart contracts.
+Alternative Layer 1 protocols, such as Radix, have been developed utilizing sharded consensus mechanisms to attempt to resolve scalability issues inherent in earlier blockchains.

 As of 2021, MakerDAO was a prominent lending DeFi platform based on a stablecoin that was established in 2017.
 It allowed users to borrow DAI, a token pegged to the US dollar.
 Through a set of smart contracts that govern the loan, repayment, and liquidation processes, MakerDAO aimed to maintain the stable value of DAI in a decentralized and autonomous manner.
 In September 2024, MakerDAO rebranded as Sky, and its stablecoin DAI was renamed USDS.
-As of March 2025, the combined circulating supply of DAI and USDS stood at approximately $9 billion.

 In June 2020, Compound Finance, a decentralized finance protocol enabling users to lend or borrow cryptocurrency assets and which provides typical interest payments to lenders, started rewarding lenders and borrowers with a cryptocurrency called Comp.
 This token, which is used for running Compound, can also be traded on cryptocurrency exchanges.
 Other platforms followed suit, leading to stacked investment opportunities known as "yield farming" or "liquidity mining", where speculators shift cryptocurrency assets between pools in a platform and between platforms to maximize their total yield, which includes not only interest and fees but also the value of additional tokens received as rewards.